Using 3-legged OAuth Tokens

-You can write client applications that use a 3-legged OAuth token with Design Automation when the code making the call to an FDA REST API resides on the end-user’s device (for example, a mobile app or web app).
+You can write client applications that use a 3-legged OAuth token with the Automation Service when the code making the call to the Automation API resides on the end-user’s device (for example, a mobile app or web app).
 You must exercise caution so as not to expose your apps to undue risk.
 There is a security risk when storing the Client ID or Client Secret on the end-user device (as required when you want to use a 2-legged token), which is the reason to use a 3-legged token.
 However, there are additional risks that you must consider.
-This topic describes some of these risks and the facilities that Design Automation offers to mitigate them.
+This topic describes some of these risks and the facilities that the Automation API offers to mitigate them.

-To solve this problem, FDA offers the following protections:
+To solve this problem, the Automation API offers the following protections:

-- 3-legged tokens can only call the POST workitems endpoint.
-3-legged tokens are not authorized to call any other APIs.
+- 3-legged tokens can only call the POST workitems operation.
+3-legged tokens are not authorized to call any other endpoints.

-- Your client can upload the public key for its digital signature into FDA using the PUT users/me API.
+- Your client can upload the public key for its digital signature into the Automation Service using the PUT users/me operation.

-- FDA only accepts POST workitems requests accompanied by a 3-legged token if the activityId field is digitally signed (other parts can also be signed, but activityId must be signed).
+- The Automation API only accepts POST workitems requests accompanied by a 3-legged token if the activityId field is digitally signed (other parts can also be signed, but

-The following steps demonstrate what developers need to do sign their workitems.
+The following steps demonstrate what developers need to do to sign their WorkItems.
 Before you continue, download the latest Das.WorkitemSigner for Windows from here.

 - Generate a public/private key pair using Das.WorkitemSigner.